 - Loss of parental companionship, guidance, and instruction for minor children

 - Pain and suffering

 - Medical expenses for the injury that lead to your loved one’s death

 - Funeral expenses

 - Loss of future net accumulations (future lost earnings)

 It’s also possible that punitive damages may be available.
 Punitive damages are awarded only to punish the responsible party.
 Punitive damages are only available if the person’s actions were intentional or especially shocking.

 Get Help From a Respected Fort Lauderdale Wrongful Death Lawyer Today

 Recovering financial compensation after the loss of a loved one can’t bring them back.
 It can give you the peace of mind of knowing that your family is financially secure.
 If you’re interested in learning more, the first step is speaking with an experienced Fort Lauderdale wrongful death lawyer.

-At Hollander Law Firm, P.A., your consultation is always free.
+At Hollander Law Firm Accident Injury Lawyers, your consultation is always free.
 We’d be happy to arrange a meeting at your convenience–all you have to do is call our law firm to set up a time.